LGBTQ rights in Sri Lanka: Proposed repeal of Article 365

 Premnath C. Dolawaththa of the nationalist Sri Lanka Podujana Peramuna submitted a Private Member Bill to Parliament on 23 August 2022 aiming to repeal the colonial-era law banning same-sex sexual activity.
 President Ranil Wickremesinghe stated "we are for it" and that his government would not oppose the private members bill, but stated that "[Dolawaththa would] have to get the support of individual members [for the bill to pass in parliament].
 It’s a matter of their private conscience."
 In May 2023, the Supreme Court greenlit the bill.

 Recognition of same-sex relationships

 Sri Lankan family law does not recognize same-sex marriages, same-sex civil unions, or provide equal rights to same-sex live-in couples.

 The current marriage law was first implemented during colonial times for the purpose of regulating divorces, as in India, and is ultimately based on European law.
 Prior to colonialism, marriage was seen as a more informal affair where "living together" or "cohabitation" was the most common route leading to de facto marriage.
 Buddhism as a whole does not regulate marriage and attitudes towards marriage vary by culture.

-The Catholic Church in Sri Lanka, does not recognise same sex marriages in Sri Lanka, with the Cardinal Malcolm Ranjith stating that sex marriages "are not a human right".
+The Catholic Church in Sri Lanka does not recognise same sex marriages in Sri Lanka, with the Cardinal Malcolm Ranjith stating that same-sex marriages "are not a human right".